Can I take an e-pill before sex?

 Don’t know your BMI?
 Use a calculator to figure it out!

-Progestogen-only pills can even be used several times in one cycle if needed, though should not be used as a normal form of birth control.
+Progestogen-only pills can even be used several times in one cycle if needed, though they should not be used as a normal form of birth control.
 For more regular forms of birth control check out our section on birth control methods.

 Remember: you can always get the emergency contraceptive pill in advance of having unprotected sex if you are concerned that your current contraceptive method may fail.